sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ```
 key = "AUTO_TECHSUPPORT|global"
 state = enabled|disabled;
-cooloff = 300;                  # Minimum Time in seconds, between two successive techsupport invocations by the script.
+cooloff = 300;                  # Minimum Time in seconds, between two successive techsupport invocations.
+                                  Manual Invocations will be considered as well in the cooloff calculation
 max-techsupports = 5;           # Maximum number of Techsupport dumps (Doesn't matter if it's manually or auto invoked),
                                   which are allowed to be present on the device.
                                   The oldest one will be deleted, when the the limit has already crossed this.